Skip to main content

 Reconciling the Data on Dietary Protein

 The scientific literature presents a complex picture regarding dietary protein’s effect on SHBG.
-While some research suggests a high-protein diet could increase SHBG, a large, well-controlled study of aging men (the Massachusetts Male Aging Study) found a significant negative correlation ∞ higher was associated with lower SHBG levels.
+While some research suggests a high-protein diet could increase SHBG, a large, well-controlled study of aging men (the Massachusetts Male Aging Study) found a significant negative correlation ∞ higher protein intake was associated with lower SHBG levels.
 This finding appears paradoxical but can be analyzed through a systems-biology lens.

 One hypothesis involves the differential effects of macronutrients on insulin and other hormones.
 While protein intake does stimulate insulin release (though typically less than refined carbohydrates), its overall metabolic impact is context-dependent.